eth-educators/eth-docker/README.md

 They go into `.eth2/validator_keys` in this project directory, not directly under `$HOME`.

-## Step 5: reate a validator wallet by importing validator keys
+## Step 5: Create a validator wallet by importing validator keys

 **Warning** Import your validator key(s) to only *one* client.